croissant-powered/hardware-hacking/information-gathering.md

     have an entry in the FCC.
 Pictures are often good enough to be able to read part number off integrated circuits, consequently it can be an outstanding source of information if you are working on an uncommon device and cannot disassemble it to look into it for whatever reason.
+The unofficial [fcc.io](https://fcc.io) website can be used to search the FCC database more conveniently.
   - **Prior art**, if the device is popular it is likely to be already well documented in blogs or forums.